Some of the best village ramparts in France

 The rain had stopped when we arrived and infact the roads were dry.
 At soon as we parked and despite the fact we had had no lunch we grabbed the chance of a little walk.
 It was only a short walk as most routes started to go down hill and you know that if you go downhill too far you only have to come back up again.
 We did meet one very friendly local who enjoyed a stroke and having his nose rubbed!
 All around are extensive views but looking west we can see the mountains on the Auvergne.
 We drove through those mountains last year although heavy mist spoilt the views a bit.

 Big day tomorrow!
 We are planning to visit the ceramics museum at Lezoux.
-We drove past that museum last year and we’re tempted to stop but it was not and late in the day so we did not.
+We drove past that museum last year and we’re tempted to stop but it was hot and late in the day so we did not.
 We have come this route through France specifically to visit it this time.
-The point is that the museum has a major feature on the local Roman ceramics (samian ware) that are so often dug up at excavations on Roman sites in UK.
+The point is that the museum has a major feature on the local Roman ceramics (samian ware) that are so often dug up at excavations on Roman sites in UK and all over Europe.